· Alex Mac · Development · 4 min read

 As I have developed greater self-awareness and personal reflection, I’ve come to a realisation about my current role as a Web Developer.
 Whilst I enjoy programming and problem-solving through code, I find myself increasingly drawn to the strategic and managerial aspects of the projects themselves.
 This growing interest has become more and more apparent as my studies continue to progress.

-I feel I have now reached a career checkpoint and that now is the right time to reflect and consider my next steps.
 Through my studies, I’ve discovered a deep interest in Project Management and plan to pursue further qualifications in this field, starting with the APM Project Fundamentals Qualification.